-A memo (or memorandum, meaning "reminder") communicates policies, procedures, short reports, or related official business within an organization.
-It assumes a one-to-all perspective, broadcasting a message to a group audience, rather than to individuals such as what email or letters often do.
-Memos are objective in tone and avoid all personal bias or subjective preference, especially because they may have legal standing when reflecting policies or procedures.
-Accuracy is therefore paramount in memos lest ambiguities result in mistakes that then become legal matters (Business Communication for Success, 2015, 9.2).
+The word "memo" is short for "memorandum."
+This term is derived from the Latin expression, memorandum est, or "it is to be remembered."
+A memo communicates policies, procedures, short reports, or related official business within an organization.
+It takes a "one-to-many" approach, broadcasting a message to a group of readers rather than to an individual.
+Memos are professional and objective in tone.
+They avoid all personal bias or subjective preference, especially because they may have legal standing when reflecting policies or procedures.
+Accuracy is therefore paramount in memos.
+Otherwise, communication problems can become legal problems (adapted from Business Communication for Success, 2015, 9.2).